siebenrock/covid-updates/LEARNINGS.md

 * flask_restful
 * mysqlclient
 * requests
+* pandas
 * uszipcode
 * twilio
 * apscheduler

-Apart from this python libraries, it is important to have docker installed.
+Apart from these Python libraries, it is important to have Docker installed.

-*Note:* for Windows users please install docker toolbox.
+*Note:* for Windows users please install Docker toolbox.